Modern software development methodologies

 When is it worth relying on a modern approach?

-Is it time to switch from Waterfall to new software development methodologies?
+Is it time to switch from Waterfall to new methodologies of software development?
 The shortest answer we can give you is simply yes, but we especially strongly recommend it if:

 - The project is complex and requires an iterative approach,